efsalvarenga/arrival_pcs/subsystems.md

 ### Powers & Concepts

-In more less gritty games, powers and concepts might be relevant.
+In less gritty games, powers and concepts might be relevant.
 Other times, technology (such as cybernetics) might be the reason for NPCs to possess powers.
 During creation, attribute points can be spent to add powers (that can be defined by concepts/words) to a statblock - sometimes a power would cost more than one attribute point.
 This approach helps maintain internal balance between NPCs of similar HD.
 Games like Godbound, Best Left Buried, D&D, Nightmares Underneath, etc. have many examples of them.
 Simple things like improved AC (e.g.: +2 AC per attribute point spent) can also be done with a cost.

 ### Conversions

+From 5e
+- **Brawl** is `best(STR|CON) modifier`, taking into consideration attack modifiers and damage.
+- **Wit** is `best(DEX|INT) modifier`, taking into consideration non-combat skills and AC.
+- **Will** is `best(WIS|CHA) modifier`, taking into consideration non-combat skills.

 From Without Number games
-- **Brawl** is `[WN's attack modifier] / 2`, taking into consideration WN's HP and damage
+- **Brawl** is `[WN's attack modifier] / 2`, taking into consideration WN's HP and damage.
-- **Wit** is, reasonably, `[WN'skill]`, taking into consideration WN's Instinct, Speed and number of attacks stat
+- **Wit** is, reasonably, `[WN'skill]`, taking into consideration WN's Instinct, Speed and number of attacks stat.
-- **Will** is, reasonably, `[WN's morale] - 7`, taking into consideration effort's requirements
+- **Will** is, reasonably, `[WN's morale] - 7`, taking into consideration effort's requirements.
-- **Save** is ignored and recalculated based on HD
+- **Save** is ignored and recalculated based on HD.
-- **HP** is recalculated based on the hit die defined by **Brawl** (this can be flexible and standardised to d8s)
+- **HP** is recalculated based on the hit die defined by **Brawl** (this can be flexible and standardised to d8s).